-Though many CPAP users prefer the more compact design of nasal masks, they can be less effective for people who breathe through their mouth during sleep.
-To combat this shortcoming, CPAP chin straps are designed to keep the mouth closed, thus reducing the likelihood of air leaks during CPAP therapy.
+A CPAP chin strap can make all the difference for CPAP users who breathe through their mouth or experience dry mouth during sleep.
+They're designed to keep the mouth closed, thus reducing the likelihood of air leaks during CPAP therapy.

 The best CPAP chin straps combine functionality and comfort.
 We’ll cover who a chin strap is most suitable for and what qualities to look for when evaluating your options.
 We’ll also explore where to buy a chin strap, how to wear one, and how to keep it clean.